Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors

 We use the analytical $\hat\rho$ to estimate the mean reconstruction quality across a wide range of $\varc$, while performing reconstruction on simulated maps for selected values, to both verify the accuracy of $\hat\rho$ and to generate error bars for the spread of $\rho$ across simulations.

-\subsection{One survey: binning in redshift}
+\subsection{One survey: Binning in redshift}

 We first consider the Euclid-like survey alone and investigate the impact of binning in redshift on the quality of reconstructions in the presence of calibration errors.
-We model calibration errors in the binned case by adding the calibration field's power to the auto-power spectrum of each bin $i$ per Eq.~(\ref{eq:clobs}): $\Cl^{i,i} \rightarrow \Cl^{i,i} + \Cl^{\rm cal}$.
+We model calibration errors in the binned case by adding the calibration field's power to the autopowerpower spectrum of each bin $i$ per Eq.~(\ref{eq:clobs}): $\Cl^{i,i} \rightarrow \Cl^{i,i} + \Cl^{\rm cal}$.
 We do not add any power to the cross-spectra, though we test the impact of contamination in the cross-spectra in Sec.~\ref{sec:caldetails}.\footnote{In reality, the power contribution from calibration errors will also vary somewhat across bins, depending on the redshift dependence of the faint-end slope of the luminosity function for the tracer population.
 We have assumed here for simplicity that the power contribution is independent of redshift.}

-The results of this study are shown in Figure~\ref{fig:euconlyplot}.
-For reference, we use a vertical shaded band to mark the level of calibration corresponding to current surveys, defined roughly as the range bounded by the residual SDSS DR8 limiting magnitude variations \cite{Rykoff:2015avl} and the SDSS \"uber-calibration \cite{Padmanabhan:2007zd}. (`Future' levels are defined roughly as those between that required to limit bias on cosmological parameters to below their projected uncertainties and an intermediate level before bias becomes unacceptable; see \cite{Huterer:2012zs} and \cite{Muir:2016veb} for details.)
+The results of this study are shown in Fig.~\ref{fig:euconlyplot}.
+For reference, we use a vertical shaded band to mark the level of calibration corresponding to current surveys, defined roughly as the range bounded by the residual SDSS DR8 limiting magnitude variations \cite{Rykoff:2015avl} and the SDSS \"uber-calibration \cite{Padmanabhan:2007zd}. (`Future' levels are defined roughly as those between that required to limit bias on cosmological parameters to below their projected uncertainties and an intermediate level before bias becomes unacceptable; see Refs.~\cite{Huterer:2012zs} and \cite{Muir:2016veb} for details.)

 As shown in Fig.~\ref{fig:euconlyplot}, splitting the survey into six redshift bins results in significant improvement in reconstruction at all levels of calibration error.
 This improvement is comparable to reducing $\varc$ of the single-bin case by a factor of $10$ at `current' levels.
-The tomographic information is advantageous in the presence of calibration errors, because the low-redshift bins have a higher clustering signal than high-redshift bins and are thus less impacted by the same level of calibration error.
-Additionally, the less-diluted low-redshift bins are more strongly correlated with the ISW, resulting in a better reconstruction.